mukaiizawa/Paren/man/man1/cat.md

     cat [FILE]...

 # DESCRIPTION
-Concatenate FILE(s) to standard output.
+Concatenate `FILEs` to standard output.

 # SEE ALSO
 - tac(1)